Emory University Psychoanalytic Institute Application Instructions

 Completed Applications include online submission of the application (available at https://www.surveymonkey.com/r/T8P5BLR) a Curriculum Vitae, and a check for $25.00 payable to the Emory University Psychoanalytic Institute.
 Please submit to:

 This application is for all applicants to the Institute:

 - Core Program: You would like to begin by enrolling in the core curriculum

 - Psychoanalytic Psychotherapy Program: You would like to enroll in the core curriculum and begin the track to conduct therapy cases supervised by the Emory Institute faculty

 - Clinical Psychoanalytic Program: You would like to enroll in the core curriculum and begin the track to conduct psychoanalytic cases supervised by Emory Institute faculty

 Applicants to the Core Program:

-Applicants to this program have a serious interest in the study of psychoanalysis and they hold a doctoral or other professional degree or are enrolled in a doctoral or other professional degree program.
-Exceptions may be made on a case by case basis regarding these educational prerequisites.
-Each applicant will be interviewed by two members of the Candidate Selection Committee.
-The interviews will focus on matters of interest, scholarly achievement, motivation for study and capacity to participate fully in classroom work.
+Applicants to the two-year Core Curriculum program have a serious interest in the study of psychoanalysis and hold a doctoral degree or other professional degree or are enrolled in such a program.
+Exceptions may be made on a case-by-case basis.
+Each applicant will be interviewed by two faculty members.
+The interviews will focus on matters of scholarly interest, achievement, motivation for study, and capacity to participate fully in classroom work.